-We ask that the following items are never put into packed lunches...
+We ask that the following items are never put into packed lunches;

-- Nuts or nut products (including peanut butter and Nutella) as some of our children have serious nut allergies. - In some cases, they don't have to consume a nut product to be affected.
+- Nuts or nut products (including peanut butter and Nutella) as some of our children have serious nut allergies.
+We are a nut free school at all times.
+In some cases, they don't have to consume a nut product to be affected.
 They can be affected by sitting next to someone who has a nut product. - Fizzy drinks, cans or glass bottles.